 - TV jammer by Steve Wozniak

 - Work as activity organizers by Jobs, Wozniak and Chrisann Brennan

 - Student anti-war strikes in Berkeley in 1971

 - Homebrew Computer Club and the first presentation of the personal computer

 - Steve Jobs’ attempts to gain credits from the bank and his outlook

 - San Francisco Computer Expo 1977 and two different performances

 - John Scully and his famous joke about Jobs’ suggestion and sugar water.

-- Proportion of the Apple stock shares and Wozniak’s reaction
+- The proportion of the Apple stock shares and Wozniak’s reaction

-- The plotline with a pregnant girlfriend, Chrisann Brenann as Arlene, daughter Lisa and the fruitarian farm
+- The plotline with a pregnant girlfriend, Chrisann Brennan as Arlene, daughter Lisa and the fruitarian farm